 - After the rocks are gesso’d and dry, it’s important to handle them with gloved hands only.
 This helps to prevent oil or dirt from your hands transferring to the rocks.

-I choose the colors for the rock based on the image I am going to put on it.
+I choose the colors for the rock art based on the image I am going to put on it.
 I will use anywhere from three to seven colors for the pour.
-I like to use white or pastel colors for my buffer paints (the colors that go between the different paint layers)
+As far as rock painting supplies are concerned, I like to use white acrylic paint or pastel colors for my buffer paints (the colors that go between the different layers of acrylic paints)

 Some, heavy pigmented paints like artist’s grade paints will need considerably more medium.
 I have a mixture of 90% water and 10% Floetrol I use to help mix the heavy bodied paints, adding a little bit of this mixture before adding Floetrol helps with blending the paint.
 This mix will help to prevent breaking down the polymer binders of the paint, which can cause the paint to lose its color.